Experience Christ Every Day

 Date: December 12

-St. Bahkita was a Sudanese woman who was horribly tortured and sold into slavery.
+St. Josephine Bakhita was a Sudanese woman who was horribly tortured and sold into slavery.
 She converted to Catholicism and was able to forgive those who harmed her.
-West Catholic celebrates St. Bahkita's Feast Day with Sudanese music, a Messages of Hope activity and lessons centered around her life and focused on the importance of forgiveness.
+West Catholic celebrates St. Josephine Bakhita's Feast Day with Sudanese music, a Messages of Hope activity and lessons centered around her life and focused on the importance of forgiveness.

 Date: February 8

-St. Joseph's Feast Day commemorates the life of the stepfather of Jesus and husband of Mary.
-West Catholic celebrates this feast day with mass, Italian music, a special Italian meal and lessons centered around the life of St. Joseph.
+St. Joseph's Feast Day commemorates the life of the stepfather of Jesus and the husband of Mary.
+West Catholic celebrates this feast day with Mass, Italian music, a special Italian meal and lessons centered around the life of St. Joseph.